JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 **MQTT** (Message Queuing Telemetry Transport) is a lightweight, open-source messaging protocol designed for efficient communication in situations where network bandwidth and power are limited.

-MQTT (Message Queuing Telemetry Transport):

 MQTT is a lightweight, publish-subscribe messaging protocol designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 It provides a flexible and efficient mechanism for asynchronous, real-time communication between clients and servers.

 MQTT is commonly used in IoT (Internet of Things) applications, telemetry systems, and messaging applications where real-time data streams need to be transmitted reliably and efficiently.

+> While MQTT can be used for real-time communication in various scenarios, it may not be as widely supported or as easy to integrate as REST APIs or WebSockets in certain contexts.

+{{< details title="Rest API vs WS vs MQTT...? 📌" closed="true" >}}

+1. RESTful APIs are widely used for communication between clients and servers over HTTP.
+They are well-suited for request-response interactions and are easy to understand and implement.
+However, they may not be the best choice for real-time communication as they are based on the request-response model, which can introduce latency and overhead for real-time updates.
+REST APIs are suitable for scenarios where real-time updates are not critical or where the **frequency of updates is low**.

+2. WebSockets provide full-duplex communication channels over a single TCP connection, enabling real-time, bidirectional communication between clients and servers.
+They offer **low-latency**, high-performance communication and are well-suited for applications requiring real-time updates, such as chat applications, live dashboards, and multiplayer games.
+WebSockets can be more complex to implement compared to REST APIs, but they offer significant benefits for **real-time applications**, like live sensor temperature!

+3. MQTT (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe messaging protocol designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+It provides a flexible and efficient mechanism for asynchronous, real-time communication between clients and servers.
+MQTT is commonly used in IoT (Internet of Things) applications, telemetry systems, and messaging applications where real-time data streams need to be transmitted reliably and efficiently.

+{{< /details >}}

-While MQTT can be used for real-time communication in various scenarios, it may not be as widely supported or as easy to integrate as REST APIs or WebSockets in certain contexts.
+> While MQTT can be used for real-time communication in various scenarios, it may not be as widely supported or as easy to integrate as REST APIs or WebSockets in certain contexts.

 It's primarily used in IoT (Internet of Things) systems, where devices communicate over unreliable or low-bandwidth networks.